 Feces on Great Lakes Beaches

-We were trying to think of a tactful headline for this piece but decided cut to the chase.
+We were trying to think of a tactful headline for this piece but decided to cut to the chase.
 Huron County lakefront owners have known for years that the declining water quality in Saginaw Bay is due to two factors.
 1) Outdated and failing septic tanks and overflow from Saginaw and Bay City from the Saginaw River.
 2) Concentrated Animal Feeding Operations CAFOs.
 Now we have actual experts that confirmed local suspicions of what exactly is in the muck that has been appearing on beaches.

 Michigan Universities Research Great Lakes Pollution